ABOUT

 Dan is an award-winning commercial food stylist preparing food and food scenes for television, cookbooks, packaging and in-store promotions.
 He has a strong interest in food culture and food writing.
 He is on the board of the Historic Foodways Society of the Delaware Valley and speaks often on food history topics.
 He has contributed to numerous food history books, including one that won a James Beard award.
 Dan’s article on the popularity of mutton in Regency England was nominated for an IACP award.
 He likes nothing more than combining his interests in architecture and food history and to whip up a mod, mid-century-inspired shindig.

 A native of Sarasota, Ryan Perrone is a General Contractor with an eye for details.
 His company, Nautilus Custom Homes, has been honored with various local, regional, and national awards, including AIA Florida’s 2022 Builder of The Year.
 As a second-generation Sarasota Luxury home builder, Ryan has been a champion of good design within his community for decades.
 Ryan joined Architecture Sarasota to increase awareness of the SSA and the benefits of good design.
-Ryan and his wife Brittany are proud parents to two baby boys, Luca and Nico.
+Ryan and his wife Brittany are proud parents to two boys, Luca and Nico.

 David Zaccardelli is a pharmaceutical executive with over 30 years experience leading new product development at both private and public companies.